The C-Suite Concierge

-Consequently, instead of being a reason why a system CANNOT be implemented, financial and technology issues can actually be reasons why a specialized technology system SHOULD BE adopted.
-When an analysis of current operational data is made, cost saving figures can verify 'upfront" that a perceived FINANCIAL IMPEDIMENT can be eliminated once the technology system is in operation.
+Instead of being reasons why a system CANNOT be implemented, FINANCIAL AND TECHNOLOGY issues can actually be reasons FOR system implementation.
+When an analysis of AP expenses is made, cash flow reallocation figures can verify "upfront" that a perceived FINANCIAL IMPEDIMENT can be eliminated once specialized technology systems are put in place.

 When it comes to the issue of "COST", there is more on the table than just an invoice.
-A new technology system always brings some level of work performance disruption as users adjust to changes from "the way we've always done it".
-However, unlike the level of disruption resulting from major ERP system changes, the integration of specialized niche focused systems does not affect all levels of the organization.
-Nevertheless, the "cost-benefit ratio" of any system implementation should be clearly addressed in the analysis process.
+A new technology system always brings some level of daily work disruption as users adjust to changes from "the way we've always done it".
+However, unlike the level of disruption that accompanies major ERP system changes, the integration of specialized niche focused systems does not affect all levels of the organization.
+Nevertheless, the "cost-benefit ratio" of any system implementation should clearly be addressed as part of the analysis process.

-With regard to the perceived TECHNOLOGY IMPEDIMENT reason, if the technology system supplier handles the set-up and/or integration process, then the perceived technology impediment to adopting the system can likely also be eliminated.
+With regard to the perceived TECHNOLOGY IMPEDIMENT reason, if the technology system supplier handles the set-up and/or integration process, then the perceived technology impediment to adopting the system can likely be eliminated or at least greatly minimized.